 Light Assaults are infamous for using C4 to deal devastating damage to all targets at close range.

-Light Assaults doesn’t have the staying power of a Heavy Assault, but superior mobility ensures they can deliver a precise and powerful strike where it will hurt the most.
+Light Assaults do not have the staying power of a Heavy Assault, but superior mobility ensures they can deliver a precise and powerful strike where it will hurt the most.

 Due to their mobility, Light Assaults tend to move independently from their allies, and if not careful, can find themselves fighting solo against an army, and often risk dying in a position where allied medics will be unable to revive them.
 So Light Assaults usually have to rely on stationary spawns to stay in a fight.